edhowland/viper/Bugs.md

 # Todo list

+## There are several local/viper/modules/*/00?_*.vsh that are empty

+Remove these and renumber

 ## Move option processing form vish/modules/init to packages/vish_pkg.vsh: local/packages/vish.d/modules/option_handler/

 This just cleans up the location of functionality from modules to packages